Using MOOSE on Windows 10 is experimental and not fully supported.

 Close the WSL terminal

 With the above complete, close the WSL terminal, and re-open it.
-Then proceed to our Ubuntu instructions.
+Then proceed to our Conda Install Instructions.

 Your Download's folder, while using WSL, is located at: